Documentation – Beta v23.1

 This image on the right was white-balanced.

-The curve is the inverse Fourier transform of the noise spectrum, based on the author’s limited understanding of the Wiener-Khinchin theorem.
+The curve is the |inverse Fourier transform| of the noise spectrum, based on the author’s limited understanding of the Wiener-Khinchin theorem.

 The image on the right is not White-Balanced.
 The red channel has a larger autocorrelation distance than the other channels, as we would expect.
 Click on the image to enlarge it.

-Additional results, shown here for convenience
+Additional results, displayed with Information capacity results for convenience

 Modulation Transfer Function (MTF) — looks a little different